jakedev796/upload-to-zipline/README.md

 Currently, it is only available for Firefox.

 This was made as I had just recently switched from Windows to Arch Linux and realized how reliant I was on using the ShareX browser integration.
 This is my attempt at replacing it for those running a Zipline instance already.

+Zipline is required for this to work, available to selfhost here: https://github.com/diced/zipline

 ## Installation

 1. Download the extension files.